Please log in to watch this conference skillscast.

 By interpreting what specs mean and extending

 clojure.spec, you can translate your clojure.spec descriptions into other formats or languages for translation or documentation purposes.

 By specifying your domain models, you can go even further and replace deeply-nested data-wrangling functions with declarative spec-to-spec transformations that can be generated from two compatible specs.

 Finally, you will discover the open source implementation of these ideas, which adds arbitrary coercion to

 clojure.spec, enables specs to be translated into other formats (such as json-schema and swagger), and enables compatible spec-to-spec data transformations.

 The Call for Papers is now open for Clojure eXchange 2017!
 Submit your talk for the chance to join a stellar line-up of experts on stage.
 Find out more.

 Speculative Development: Using clojure.spec to write correct, beautifully documented APIs

-Andrew is a software developer at uSwitch, working mostly in Clojure.
-He's interested in experimenting with functional programming languages and writing interpreters for scheme-like languages.
+Andrew is a software developer at GoMore, working mostly in Clojure.
+He's interested in experimenting with, and implementing functional programming languages.